 By now there’s a good chance that you’ve seen some potential in applying blockchain into your company.
 It sounds very attractive, we know.
 But then why doesn’t everyone do it?
 As big of fans, we are of the technology, it is still in the development stage.
 Aspects like scalability and interoperability need to be improved to reach widespread adoption.

 To explore relevant use cases and even have a solution developed, it makes sense for enterprises to partner up with blockchain consulting companies.
-At LimeChain, we’ve done both blockchain consulting and blockchain development for leading enterprises like P&G and Raiffeissenbank.
-We don’t consider blockchain to be relevant for every business, however, we’re happy to help enterprises stay on the cutting edge of innovation through exploring relevant applications and building Proof of Concepts.
-For more detail on that, you may want to check out our article on how enterprises can experiment with blockchain.
+At LimeChain, we’ve done both blockchain consulting and blockchain development for companies like P&G and Raiffeisen Bank.
+We don’t consider blockchain to be relevant for every business, however, we’re happy to help businesses stay on the cutting edge of innovation through exploring relevant applications and building Proof of Concepts.
+For more detail on that, you may want to check out our article on how enterprises can experiment with blockchain or directly contact us at [email protected].